FelipeCortesRocha/FelipeCortesRocha/README.md

 ### Hey there! 😁:v:

-My name is Felipe Cortes.
-I was born and live in Brazil.
-I've been working as Developer since 2018 and at this moment I'm a Sr. Frontend Developer at [Tivit](https://www.tivit.com/).
+I've been working as Full Stack Developer since 2018 and currently I'm a Fullstack Developer at Tivit.
 I'm passionate about open source projects, coding in general and aways learn a lot about anything interesting.

-In my free time I like to play games 🎮, to watch movies and series 📺, to read books 📚, to listen to music 🎵, and aways that i can, talk with friends or anybody and drink a good beer 🍺.
+In my free time I like to play games 🎮, to watch movies and series 📺, to read books 📚, to listen to music 🎵, and of corse talk with friends and drink a good beer 🍺.

 Would you like to find me?